pasky/bc_thesis/README.md

-Multiplatform CTF implementation and use in the FreeBSD kernel debugger
+Multiplatform CTF implementation and use in UNIX-like operating systems
 -----------------------------------------------------------------------

 The goal of the thesis is to provide an open-source implementation of